Healthy Homes Assessment Stokes Valley

 Draught Stopping Stokes Valley

-If a draught can be felt from unreasonable gaps or holes the area requirements to be closed.
+If a draft can be perceived as a result of gaps or holes the area needs to be closed.

-What are unreasonable gaps and holes?
+What are unreasonable gaps or holes?

-Check out the complete details regarding the Healthy Homes draught stopping requirements.
+Find the complete specifications of the Healthy Homes draught stopping requirements.

 draught stopping building inspections